andwr/docs-as-code/README.md

-# docs-as-code
+# docs as code

-Some resources for my docs as code activities
+Some resources for my docs as code activities.